EOSIO/welcome/docs/04_protocol/01_consensus_protocol.md

 # 5. Block Lifecycle

 Blocks are created by the active producer on schedule during its assigned timeslot, then relayed to other producer nodes for syncing and validation.
 This process continues from producer to producer until a new schedule of producers is approved at a later schedule round.
 When a valid block meets the consensus requirements (see [3.
-EOSIO Consensus (DPoS + aBFT)](#3-eosio-consensus-dpos--abft)), the block becomes final and is considered irreversible.
+EOSIO Consensus](#3-eosio-consensus-dpos--abft)), the block becomes final and is considered irreversible.
 Therefore, blocks undergo three major phases during their lifespan: production, validation, and finality.
 Each phase goes through various stages as well.

 ## 5.1.
 Block Structure

 As an inter-chained sequence of blocks, the fundamental unit within the blockchain is the block.
-A block contains records of valid transactions and additional cryptographic overhead such as hashes and signatures necessary for block confirmation, re-execution of transactions during validation, blockchain replays, protection against replay attacks, etc. (see the `block` schema below).
+A block contains records of pre-validated transactions and additional cryptographic overhead such as hashes and signatures necessary for block confirmation, re-execution of transactions during validation, blockchain replays, protection against replay attacks, etc. (see `block` schema below).

 ### `block` schema